|

 }

-4. Launch Server
+Thats, all 4.
+Launch Server /opt/nginx/sbin/nginx

-by sandipransing 6 comments
+by sandipransing

 <url>